 For now, Job is still in the middle.
 I want to hang out until we see his restoration, don’t you?
 Let’s come together on Thursday as we continue this conversation on the podcast, and come back to the blog next week as we continue this series on the blog!

 When I spent weeks blogging and podcasting about seasons of transition, I kept returning to this principle: whether you are the incoming leader or the outgoing leader, you are not the comparison—you are the cheerleader.
-However, this principle applies to every single person in the body of Christ.
-If you are serving Jesus, you are serving the Body - not creating competition within it.
+This applies to every single person in the body of Christ.
+If you are serving Jesus, you are serving the Body—not creating competition within it.
+I have to say it over and over: we are cheerleaders not competitors!

 Think about what comparison does.
 It isolates.
 It fuels insecurity.
 It says, “If you succeed, there’s less for me.”
 Let me remind you, friend: that is a lie straight from the enemy.
 God is not limited.
 Someone else’s blessing does not diminish your portion.
 If anything, it should remind you of the greatness of the Giver.
-There is no place for a scarcity mentality here.
+There is no place for a scarcity mentality here - because we are cheerleaders not competitors!

 When we forget this, we start comparing, striving, and even resenting what God is doing in someone else.
-There's some red flags there, so hold up - Scripture reminds us over and over that we are one body.
+There are red flags there, so hold up—Scripture reminds us over and over that we are one body.
 A hand should not work against another hand.
 An elbow should not oppose an eyeball.
 A shoulder should not trip up a toe.
 Each part matters.
 Each part plays a role.
 The body can only function properly when each part works together in unity.

 Cheerleaders, on the other hand, celebrate progress and victory—whether or not they are the ones holding the trophy.
 They wave the banner of encouragement, not envy.
-They make noise for someone else’s moment, knowing that when one part of the body thrives, the entire body benefits.
+They make noise for someone else’s moment because they know that when one part of the body thrives, the entire body benefits.
+They are cheerleaders not competitors!

 Luke 5 paints this picture beautifully.
-When Jesus told Peter to put his nets back into the water after an exhausting, fishless night (is fishless a word? you get me!), the catch was so large that the nets began to break.
+When Jesus told Peter to put his nets back into the water after an exhausting, fishless night, the catch was so large that the nets began to break.
 What was Peter’s first reaction?
 Did he say, “I’ve got to keep this all to myself”?
 No. Scripture says he signaled for his partners in the other boat to come and help (Luke 5:6-7).

 What God was doing for Peter was not just about Peter.
 It was about blessing others.
 It was about enlarging the circle of provision and letting the miracle overflow into other people’s boats.